Recent Episodes

 About Us

-Across the Aisle is an award winning performing arts criticism podcast based in Melbourne that first ran from 2015-2019, and has returned for a fifth season in 2022.
-Monthly, hosts Carla and Philip each chose a performance or art object to experience and discuss in depth.
-During the episodes “intermission” Carla and Phil talk their favourite pop culture moments of the previous month and in “coming soon” they highlight upcoming shows, exhibitions, films, anything culture related.
+Across the Aisle is an award-winning performing arts criticism podcast based in Melbourne that first ran monthly 2015-2019, and has returned in a less regular fashion in 2022.
+Each episode hosts Carla and Philip chose a performance or art object to experience and discuss in depth.
+During “intermission” Carla and Phil talk their favourite pop culture moments of the previous month and in “coming soon” they highlight upcoming shows, exhibitions, films, anything culture related.

 Meet Team Aisle